 Honors Student Learning Outcomes

-By successfully completing the Honors Program, students will be able to:
+By successfully completing the Wood Honors College, students will be able to:

 1. Apply the tools (methodologies/content/skills) of multiple disciplines to analyze and/or solve complex issues and problems.